 - Untreated wood: Any of the above in untreated form is the safest option for growing food.
 More on why below.

-If wood isn’t your preference, alternatives exist.
+If wood isn’t your preference, there are alternatives.
 Galvanised steel beds are extremely durable and increasingly popular.
 Cinder blocks stack easily and require no tools at all.
 Fabric grow bags are the most portable option for renters or small spaces.
-Each of these works, though this guide focuses on the timber build.
+Each works well, though this guide focuses on the timber build.

 Why Untreated Wood Is the Safer Choice for Vegetable Gardens

-Pressure-treated lumber is treated with chemical preservatives to resist rot and insect damage.
+Pressure-treated lumber goes through a chemical process to resist rot and insect damage.
 Older treatments used chromated copper arsenate, which contained arsenic.
 Modern treatments have moved away from that formula, but many still use copper-based compounds that can leach into surrounding soil over time.

 Cedar and Douglas fir are naturally rot-resistant without any chemical treatment.
 They are the practical choice for anyone building a food-growing bed.
 If cost pushes you toward pine, untreated pine is still far preferable to treated pine for an edible garden.